wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

-Run the Python script in your Docker Container
+Run the Python script in your Docker Container:

 ```bash
 docker exec -it my_cont python my_script.py